rotanov/fefu-mmorpg-protocol/README.md

 MUST be less or equal than constant pickUpRadius.
 Otherwise nothing is picked up and result is `badId`.

+If item is contained in someone's inventory than result is `badId`.

 If total weight of Player's inventory exceeds Player's carrying capacity after picking up an item and it is possible to pick up item then result MUST be `tooHeavy`.